 Some strong firewalls will inspect the traffic going into and out of your network.
 They look for and block viruses, worms, spam, and other unwanted Internet traffic.
-They will also log intrusion attempts as well as other violations to business policies.
+They will also log intrusion attempts as well as other violations of business policies.
 This enables you to examine unauthorised access attempts and other suspicious activity.

 Many of these strong firewalls will also let you maintain a list of known malicious applications and known good applications.
-They will block the malicious applications, while enabling the good ones.
+They will block the malicious applications while enabling the good ones.